shimoura/human-multi-area-model/README.md

 bash snakemake_slurm.sh
 ```
 This script will run the workflow defined in `Snakefile`, which follows the sequence:
-1. read all `*.py` experiment files contained in the `./experiments/` directory. **NOTE**: in case you want to run less/more experiments, remove/add these files from the `./experiments/` directory.
+1. read all `*.py` experiment files contained in the `./experiments/` directory. **NOTE**: If you want to run fewer/more experiments, remove/add these files from the `./experiments/` directory.
 2. load necessary modules for MPI and NEST before executing
 3. create the network
 4. simulate the network
 5. analyse the results from simulation

+The resulting simulation data will be stored, by default, in the `./out` directory.
+For each experiment, different information regarding network, simulation, and analysis details will be stored following this structure:

+`./out/<network_hash>/<simulation_hash>/<analysis_hash>`

+The hash identifiers are automatically generated based on the set of parameters defined on the network, simulation, and analysis dictionaries.

+### Ploting figures

+After running the complete workflow described in ["Run on a cluster"](###run-on-a-cluster) section, you can find the raster plots and other figures automatically generated from the simulation results in

+`./out/<network_hash>/<simulation_hash>/<analysis_hash>/plots/`

 ## Collaborators